Cable Broadband Technology Gigabit Evolution

 The Internet is the great enabler of contemporary communications.
 High-speed Internet access, or broadband, is a robust and growing platform that has widespread benefit to society and modern economies.

 Broadband provided over cable networks, which utilize a mix of coaxial cable and optical fiber, is widely available, highly capable, and developed with private capital.

 The most widely deployed generation of cable broadband, known as DOCSIS® 3.0, is designed for gigabit per second speeds.
 The latest cable technology, known as DOCSIS 3.1, is being commercialized now at a historically rapid pace and can provide up to 10 gigabits per second.

 The top-line performance of cable broadband is well in excess of the requirements of today’s online applications.
-It has become a catalyst for a broad range of innovation, and the foundation for the delivery of next generation services.
+It has become a catalyst for a broad range of innovation, and the foundation for the delivery of next-generation services.
 It also allows cable operators to stay ahead of customer demand for broadband connectivity and to balance capacity across other network services such as television.

-1 Internet: An Indispensible Connectivity Tool
+Internet: An Indispensable Connectivity Tool

 High-performing Internet connectivity, or broadband, is becoming ever more important to society, providing the foundation of modern economies and human interaction.